erasmus-without-paper/ewp-specs-architecture/README.md

 ![HEIs have been covered by two EWP Hosts](images/diagram-step2.png)

-### Registry

-We'll try to imagine an example request within the EWP Network.
-Let's say that HEI B wants to fetch some student data from the EWP Network.
+Now, let's say that HEI B wants to fetch some student data from the EWP Network.

  * HEI B **knows** the ID of the student, and it knows the ID of the home institution of this student.
 So it knows which HEI it wants to fetch the